pabloprf/MITIM-fusion/docs/installation.rst

          }

 If you select to run a code in a given machine, please make sure you have ssh rights to that machine with the login instructions specified, unless you are running it locally.
 MITIM will attempt to secure-copy and access that machine through a standard SSH connection and it must therefore be set-up prior to launching MITIM jobs.
-Make sure that you can ssh with ``ssh username@machine``, and it is recommended that no password is required for the SSH keys, but it is up to the user.
-Otherwise MITIM will ask for the password very often.
+Make sure that you can ssh with ``ssh username@machine`` with no password for the SSH keys or via a proxy connection (otherwise MITIM will ask for the password very often).

 .. attention::